DISCOOS/sarsys-backend/sarsys_app_server/README.md

-# sarsys_app_server
+# sarsys_app_server module
-SarSys Application Server

 ## Running locally

-Run `pub run aqueduct:aqueduct serve --port 80 --isolates 2` from this directory to run the application.
+Run `pub run aqueduct:aqueduct serve --port 80 --isolates 1` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.
 This file is read using the [safe_config](https://pub.dev/packages/safe_config) package during bootstrap.
 The following environment variables are required to exist before bootstrap begins.